chef/chef-web-docs/README.md

 ### Submit a PR and Look at the Netlify Preview

-We've configured Netlify to generate deploy previews of pull requests to the chef-web-docs repository.
+We have configured Netlify to generate deploy previews of pull requests to the chef-web-docs repository.
 Netlify will add a comment to the PR with a link to the deploy preview after it finishes building the preview.

 Netlify will automatically build deploy previews for PRs from contributors who are members of the Chef GitHub organization.
 The Documentation Team can manually tell Netlify to build previews from contributors who are not members of the Chef GitHub organization.